PBorocz/raindrop-io-py/README.md

 ### API Examples

 Here are a few examples of API usage.
-Note that I don't have testing for the examples below (yet), but *DO* for those in the examples folder!
+Note that I don't have testing for the examples below (yet), but the examples folder helps significantly as it runs against your *live* Raindrop environment.

 #### Display All Collections and **Unsorted** Bookmarks: